 Free Trade Zone Company Tax Incentives

-- Production companies in a Free Trade Zone are exempt from both corporate and income taxes
+- Production companies in a Free Trade Zone are exempt from social security taxes

 - Goods imported from abroad are exempt from customs duty.
 In addition, there are no restrictions on the age/model of machinery to be imported from abroad, and these items are exempt from both VAT and customs duty